vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 ### The next step involves a *known* resource that's present in, or accessible from, the current view

-Of the three situations, this is the most common: we are looking at an unit of code, trying to figure out what gets in, what gets out, and if applicable, what it uses from the outside to work with what gets in.
+Of the three situations, this is the most common: we are looking at a unit of code, trying to figure out what gets in, what gets out, and if applicable, what it uses from the outside to work with what gets in.
 This situation is also the most interesting because it will allow us to explore powerful but sadly overlooked features.

 From now on, our not-so-crazy assumption will be that everything that is used in this file is either named in this file or in another file directly accessible from this file.